 With support from the Andrew Carnegie Fellowship, we used a new technology and civic infrastructure, Portals, to initiate conversations about policing and incarceration in communities felled by police violence – communities like Freddie Gray’s, Michael Brown’s, and Eric Garner’s.
 By creating a “wormhole” through space, a bridge to places unseen and unheard, and, crucially, by making access to these wormholes easy and free, Portals transforms the capacity of disparate people and communities to define their narratives, enhance political activism, create connected political spaces, and expand the possibility of studying politics in beneficially recursive ways.
 See more at the Portals Policing Project.

 What are those shiny gold shipping containers?
 This article in the Atlantic’s CityLab gives the gist of the Portals project.
 This one describes the project after we previewed findings at Notre Dame’s Rooney Center for the Study of American Democracy .

 Working papers and articles related to the project:

-Withdrawing or Drawing In?
-Political Discourse in Policed Communities. with Gwen Prowse and Spencer Piston, under review.
+- Withdrawing or Drawing In?
+Political Discourse in Policed Communities. with Gwen Prowse and Spencer Piston, Journal of Race, Ethnicity, and Politics.

-The State from Below: Distorted Responsiveness in Policed Communities. with Gwen Prowse and Tracey Meares, forthcoming, Urban Affairs Review
+- The State from Below: Distorted Responsiveness in Policed Communities. with Gwen Prowse and Tracey Meares, Urban Affairs Review

-Too Much Knowledge Too Little Power: An Assessment of Political Knowledge in Highly-Policed Communities. with Spencer Piston and Gwen Prowse, forthcoming July 2019, Journal of Politics.
+- Too Much Knowledge, Too Little Power: An Assessment of Political Knowledge in Highly Policed Communities. with Spencer Piston and Gwen Prowse, Journal of Politics.